Transport in Amsterdam: Bicycle

 Amsterdam is known as one of the most bicycle-friendly cities in the world and is a centre of bicycle culture.
 38% of all journeys in the city are made by bicycle.
 Most main streets have bike paths.
 Bike racks are ubiquitous throughout the city.
 There are about 1,000,000 bicycles in the city.
 Each year, about 100,000 of them are stolen and 25,000 end up in the canals.

 Boat

 Amsterdam has a large collection of canals.
 In total over 150 of these waterways crisscross the city and its surroundings, dividing the city of Amsterdam into approximately 90 mini islands.
-This network of islands is joined together by a vast number of bridges, totaling over 1,000.
+This network of islands is joined by a vast number of bridges, totaling over 1,000.
 For many centuries, these canals or waterways were used as the main transportation routes in Amsterdam.
 Everything ranging from water to coal, from food to spices used to be transported over these canals.
 Today these canals are only suitable for smaller barges, pleasure craft and the canal tour boats.
-There is however one main exception: DHL has its own DHL parcel boats that delivers packages across town using the old waterways.
+There is however one main exception: DHL has its own DHL parcel boats that deliver packages across town using the old waterways.